Colossians 3 (web)

 Comments

-vs 1,2 "set your hearts" is literally "to seek in order to find out by thinking, meditating, reasoning, to enquire into", which is the same word Jesus used in the phrase:
+"set your hearts" is literally "to seek in order to find out by thinking, meditating, reasoning, to enquire into", which is the same word Jesus used in the phrase: "Seek first his kingdom and his righteousness, and all these things will be given to"you as well."
+Mt 6:33 Which ties in with verse 2 "set your minds on things above".

 In Chapter 1 Paul prayed that they would be filled with the knowledge of God's will.
-It is by the knowlege of God that the Christian is transformed, as also he says in vs 10 "being renewed in knowledge in the image of its Creator."
+It is by the knowledge of God that the Christian is transformed, as also he says in vs 10 "being renewed in knowledge in the image of its Creator."

 But what are "the things above" which we should be setting our minds on?